-CAUTION: In multitasking systems using both serial ports SERIAL1 and SERIAL2, the application code should include the command or RELEASE.NEVER SERIAL.ACCESS !

-before building the tasks.
+CAUTION: In multitasking systems using both serial ports SERIAL1 and SERIAL2, the application code should include the command before building the tasks.
 This prevents contention that can occur if the default RELEASE.AFTER.LINE option is installed in the SERIAL.ACCESS user variable.